Explicador/e2Payments-php-sdk/README.md

 $client_secret = '961022ed-08f6-4980-a1b3-f017fd15b800'; //you must change

 // find your wallet_id from: https://e2payments.explicador.co.mz/admin/mpesa
-// or in the organizations where you where invited
+// or in the organizations where you were invited
 // The wallet_id starts by (#), insert here without (#)

 $wallet_id = '111111'; //you must change